HPV and Gardasil

 What is HPV?

 Human Papillomavirus (HPV) is a common virus that will affect many people at some point in their lives.
 HPV has multiple subtypes, many of which are essentially harmless, don’t cause significant problems and resolve on their own.
 Some subtypes cause genital warts-unsightly growths that can appear on the penis, scrotum, anus, vagina or labia.
 These types do not carry the risk of turning into cancer.
 Other subtypes do not cause visible lesions but can cause changes in the cells of a woman’s cervix.
-Within that subtype are some that are considered “higher risk” for leading to cervical cancer.
+Within that subtype are some that are considered “higher risk” for leading to cervical, anal or oral cancer.